TimLindner/BayesianGrowthMixtureModels/README.md

 > Please note that this repository is work in progress
 ### Introduction
-Hi there :sunglasses: My name is Tim, and this repository contains my work on Bayesian growth mixture models (or GMMs for short) including hidden Markov chains and softmax regression for representing mixture proportions and applications to psychology and finance data.
+Hi there :sunglasses: My name is Tim, and this repository contains my work on Bayesian growth mixture models (or GMMs for short) including hidden Markov chains and softmax regressions for representing latent class memberships; with applications to psychology and finance data.
 The work has been developed in cooperation with Dr. Nalan Basturk as part of my research assistantance in econometrics at Maastricht University.

 ### Work developed
 Placeholder